kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 ### Save Your Questions

-Whenever a question pops into your head, please write that on your notebook so I will be able to discuss that with you during the phone coaching.
+Whenever a question pops into your head, please write that in your notebook.

+Let's discuss all your questions during the phone coaching session.

 ### Complete Your Written Activities